fliphess/esp8266_mqtt_doorbell_notifier/README.md

 After each ring cycle the settings are reset to their default value.
 The latest value always takes presence, so if you publish data to set a ringer for 10 seconds, you can stop it any time by sending another command over both mqtt or http.

+If you change the timing settings while ringing, some unexpected behaviour can appear as this is changed on the fly.

+Pulse won't work if you make the wait or pulse time longer than the duration of the pulse.

 ### HTTP